alexisvdb/singleCellHaystack/README.md

 ## Installation

-You can install the released version of singleCellHaystack from [CRAN](https://CRAN.R-project.org/package=singleCellHaystack) with:
+You can install the released version of `singleCellHaystack` from [CRAN](https://CRAN.R-project.org/package=singleCellHaystack) with:

 ``` r
 install.packages("singleCellHaystack")
 ```

-You can also install the `singleCellHaystack` from the GitHub repository as shown below.
+You can also install `singleCellHaystack` from the GitHub repository as shown below.
 Typical installation times should be less than 1 minute.

 ``` r
 require(remotes)